eliaswolfgang/jsexercises/README.md

  ## Part 2 (javascript-2)
  Exercises from [The Complete Mastery of JavaScript, Part 2](https://codewithmosh.com/p/object-oriented-programming-in-javascript).

- All modules here are designed to be run using a web browser, except for module-3.
+ All modules here are designed to be run using a web browser, except for module-3 and module-5.
 Included in each module is a cheat sheet with summaries of the topics covered in that module.
 All cheat sheets are source code, taken directly from the course materials.